 Both Blake and I were raised on skis.
 Blake is fearless on skis, a fact that has saddled him with many ski injuries.
 He flails around, flying off cliffs and straight lining slopes until he is going so fast, you worry for his life.
-I am a technique freak.
+I on the other hand, am a technique freak.
 My years of competitive skiing made it so I am hyper perfectionistic on the hill.
-So for the last 11 years, I’ve been badgering Blake about proper technique (even more so since he picked up my sport of Telemark skiing).
-And for the last 11 years, Blake has been resisting my critique and arguing for fun, regardless of how you ski.
-It would be simply a humorous aspect of our relationship if it didn’t hurt a bit.
-Something about each of our approaches to skiing triggers each other.
-So today, making my way to the first chairlift with Blake, I could feel both of our blood pressures rising in anticipation of the inevitable conflict.
-As it turns out, I was unprepared for the discovery I was about to make.
+For the last 11 years, I’ve been talking to Blake about proper technique (even more so since he picked up my sport of Telemark skiing).
+And for the last 11 years, Blake has been arguing for fun, regardless of how you ski.
+Someone could make a funny montage out of our interactions.

 My father is an incredibly good skier.
 He was a racer that went on to fall in love with back country and big mountain skiing.
-My father, though endlessly patient with children, had a technique for teaching me how to ski… try to keep up...
+My father, though endlessly patient with children, had a technique for teaching me how to ski… "try to keep up"...
 Hahahaha.
 So I eventually did keep up.
 All of the best memories I have of him are memories of skiing together in the champagne powder of the Wasatch Mountain wilderness.

 On the first day of training, I was assigned to work with a man who had won the world cup several times.
 I admired him the minute I met him.
 He was like a Viking on skis.
 He had endless amounts of information about technique.
 I was in heaven, except for one thing.
 Most of the best skiers are adrenaline junkies.
 So, he and my fellow coaches would careen down slopes that would terrify the average person.
 And if they (or other skiers) got into “sticky situations” on skis, including dreaded pinwheel falls, they would laugh hysterically about it.
-I felt like I was in over my head.
+I remember feeling like I was in over my head.
 The message was very clear from day one, a message continually promoted by my coaches “Fear can burn the house down, don’t let it in.”
 So, I did exactly what I was instructed to do.
 If fear was unacceptable, and I seemed to be the only one who felt it, I would keep it to myself.
 I did not admit to my fear.
 I rejected it.
 I suppressed it, I denied it and eventually I became unaware of it.

 Why was this a problem?
 It was a problem because if I couldn’t admit that fear was holding me back (and no one else could clearly tell that I was afraid), my coaches could not address the actual ‘problem’.
 I became technically excellent, but no amount of technique makes up for a lack of confidence.
 Aside from obvious mental techniques that target fear specifically, there is a physical skiing technique that they would have suggested that I do if they would have known that I was having issues with fear.
-They would have told me to slip the top of my turns instead of carve them.
-Bear with me if you’re not a skier.

 In racing, a good turn is all about the carve.
 To go as fast as you can in a race course, you want to be on your edges as much as possible and you do not want to slide your ski sideways as you turn because this causes you to slow down.
 “Slipping the top of the turn” is treated like the plague in ski racing.
 The average skier only turns by slipping, which is why their turns create a spray of snow when they turn.
 You gradually train yourself out of doing that as a ski racer.
 I remember that I would carve, and of course the carving would accelerate me to the point where my fear would kick in and I’d put the mental breaks on and then my aggression on the course would disappear.

 Most people listen to their fear better than they listen to coaches.
 So coaches do not need to teach them to slip the top of the turn; they have to un-teach them to do that.
 I on the other hand, listened better to coaches than I ever listened to my fear.

-This inability to admit to fear continued on when I switched my focus to speed skating.
-Speed skating was 1,000 times less frightening than skiing but I was more afraid of losing (and of what losing would mean about me) than I was in love with both skating and the prospect of winning.
+This tendency to suppress fear continued on when I switched my focus to speed skating.
+Speed skating is 1,000 times less frightening than skiing but I was more afraid of losing (and of what losing would mean about me) than I was in love with both skating and the prospect of winning.
 I would spent a good hour before each race in the bathroom nauseated and panicking.
 A fact that I hid from my coach and from the rest of the team.
 He was the best coach I’ve ever had in any sport.
 And yet I disapproved of fear in myself badly enough that I couldn’t even tell him.

 To admit to what is true for you in this moment, you need to be brave enough to see yourself completely.
 Even if you think you might see things you don’t want to see about yourself.
 If we are still thinking aspects of us are wrong or bad, we will remain convinced that we will not be loved if we contain these aspects.
 And so, the Ego will still have motivation to hide it from view and hide it from our awareness.
 If we want progression and expansion in our lives, no matter whether it be spiritual progression or emotional progression or mental progression or career progression or love progression, we must be willing to be authentic enough to admit to what is.
 Even if what is, feels unacceptable or embarrassing to us.
 Only then, will we have something genuine to work with.